Automattic/wp-calypso/client/state/README.md

 #### combineReducers( reducersObject )
 This has the same api as redux's famous combineReducers function.
-The only addition is that each reducer is wrapped with `withSchemaValidation` which validates on `DESERIALIZE` if a schema is present and returns initial state on both `SERIALIZE` and `DESERIALIZE` if a schema is not present.
+The only addition is that each reducer is wrapped with `withSchemaValidation` which will perform validation on `DESERIALIZE` actions if a schema is present.
+It returns initialState on both `SERIALIZE` and `DESERIALIZE` if a schema is not present.